shanet/blog/_posts/2024-09-17-losing-access-to-the-cascades.md

 So, if you're wondering why that one road to the hike you want to do is seemingly taking forever to be repaired, this is why.

+To bring this full circle, this article started with an example of the Canyon Creek bridge washout (pictured right).
+Despite the bridge itself being in good shape, 13 years of neglect has made it susceptible to collapse due to erosion under its north abutment.
+The current path we are on ends with either its removal or collapse and the permanent loss of the road beyond it and potentially the trail entirely if it is deemed too dangerous to ford the river without a bridge.
+I imagine a world where access to the road beyond the bridge is restored via a combination of, say, sustainable logging, perhaps a small commercial lodge further up the road, or any number of other creative means of funding.
+The possibilities are there.

 At these present levels of funding we can expect access to trails that thousands of hikers, backpackers, mountaineers, climbers, ski tourers, and more regularly utilize to slowly become less accessible before becoming lost entirely.
-And with an ever growing Washington population this will have the side effect of forcing more recreationalists into a smaller collection of trailheads further exacerbating the overcrowding issues our mountains already experience.
+In many ways, our mountains were more expansive and accessible in decades past.
+Today we have fewer options than predecessors did and when outdoor recreation was less popular.
+With an ever growing Washington population, this loss of access will have the side effect of forcing more recreationalists into a smaller collection of trailheads further exacerbating the overcrowding issues our mountains already experience.
+At a time when we should be looking at increased dispersion to alleviate this concern the exact opposite is happening.

-With that in mind, none of this should be seen as an insurmountable problem, however.
+With all of that in mind, none of this should be seen as an insurmountable problem, however.
 It is one that can solved with a sufficient amount of political will for making the necessary reforms to provide funding.
 There are many avenues for providing sufficient or at least improved maintenance funding.
 We need only advocate for a figurative and literal road forward.

 ## Sources